zsiki/dxf_utils/README.md

 ## For Windows users

 If you use Windows you have to install GNU AWK.
 You can find binary release here: http://gnuwin32.sourceforge.net/packages/gawk.htm.
-Download the binary zip and unzip it (gawk.exe is enough).
+Download the zip file and unzip it (gawk.exe is enough).